New Year's Eve: Germany

 Another notable tradition is watching the British comedy sketch Dinner for One, which has traditionally been broadcast on German television on New Year's Eve since 1972.
 The version traditionally broadcast on German television was originally recorded in 1963, and was occasionally used as filler programming by NDR due to popular demand; in 1972, Dinner for One received its traditional New Year's Eve scheduling.
 The sketch, as well as its catchphrase "the same procedure as every year", are well known in German pop culture.
 Dinner for One is also broadcast on or around New Year's Eve in other European countries, although it is, ironically, relatively unknown in the United Kingdom.

-In 2023 On New Year's Eve in Berlin, the fire department reported 38 separate incidents, including 14 cases where firetrucks were supposedly "lured into ambushes" and shot at with fireworks and pelted with beer crates.The level of aggression toward emergency service staff was completely unexpected, Berlin fire department spokesman Thomas Kirstein told public radio RBB.
-A total of 15 emergency responders were injured in Berlin, with one requiring hospital treatment.
-The police department said 18 of its officers had been injured.

-Berlin's fire department said it was "shocked and saddened" by the incidents, which left many asking what lies behind the apparent increase in violence toward emergency service staff and why they in particular have become a target.

 Greece

 A midnight fireworks display is held over the historic Parthenon temple in the capital of Athens.

 Fireworks at Parthenon in Athens entering 2018.

 A common tradition among Greek Orthodox families is the cutting of a vasilopita ("King's pie" or "St. Basil's pie") at midnight.
 A coin or similar object is usually baked inside, and whoever finds it is said to have luck over the next year.
 New Year's Day is considered a feast day for Basil of Caesarea, and it is also considered a custom to reserve the first slice of the vasilopita for St. Basil.